miles-iac/milespy/docs/index.rst

 Pymiles documentation
 ===================================

-Welcome to the documentation for pymiles - an python interface to the MILES stellar library and SSP models. [#f]_
+Welcome to the documentation for pymiles - a python interface to the MILES stellar library and SSP models. [#f]_
 This package aims to provide users an easy interface to generate single stellar population (SSP) models, navigate the stellar library or generate a spectra given